natbusa/datafaucet/README.md

-# Scaffolding for Data Science
+# Datalabframework

-After setting up various data science project and tutorials, I came up with a recipe for better productivity and automation.
-Here below you will find a guided tour about this data science setup.
+Basic example and directory structure.

 ## Elements

-This scaffolding works with three elements, which are co-ordinated with each other:
+This ETL/Data Science scaffolding works using a number of elements:

-  - a project template
+  - The introductory python notebook you are reading now (main.ipynb)
-  - a python package (datalabframework)
+  - A directory structure for code and data processing (data)
-  - configuration files (metadata.yml)
+  - The datalabframework python package (datalabframework)
-  - continuos integration
+  - Configuration files (metadata.yml, \__main__.py, Makefile)

 ## Principles ##

 - ** Both notebooks and code are first citizens **

-In the source directory `src` you will find all source code, and static files.
+In the source directory `src` you will find all source code.
 In particular, both notebooks and code files are treated as source files.
-Source code is further partitioned in in ETL, ML, Publish directory.
-When a certain directory contains the `__init__.py` code, it will be handled as a python module.
+Source code is further partitioned and scaffolded in several directories to simplify and organize the data science project.
+Following python package conventions, the root of the project is tagged by a `__main__.py` file and directory contains the `__init__.py` code.
+By doing so, python and notebook files can reference each other.

 Python notebooks and Python code can be mixed and matched, and are interoperable with each other.
 You can include function from a notebook to a python code, and you can include python files in a notebook.

 - ** Data Directories should not contain logic code **

-Data can be located anywhere, on remote HDFS clusters, or Object Store Services exposed via S3 protocols etc. However, in general is a good practice to keep some (or all data, if possible) locally on the file system.
+Data can be located anywhere, on remote HDFS clusters, or Object Store Services exposed via S3 protocols etc. Also you can keep data on the local file system.
+For illustration purposes, this demo will use a local directory for data scaffolding.

-Local data can be used also to validate the logic written in the data science steps and to test the data science pipeline in a single node setup, before scaling the code to larger datasets on more powerful clusters.
+Separating data and code is done by moving all configuration to metadata files.
+Metadata files make possible to define aliases for data resources, data services and spark configurations, and keeping the ETL and ML code tidy with no hardcoded parameters.

 - ** Decouple Code from Configuration **

-Notebook and Code should be decoupled from both engine configurations and from data locations.
+Code either stored as notebooks or as python files should be decoupled from both engine configurations and from data locations.
 All configuration is kept in `metadata.yml` yaml files.
-Multiple setups for test, exploration, production can be described  in the same `metadata.yml` file or in separate multiple files.
+Multiple setups for test, exploration, production can be described  in the same `metadata.yml` file or in separate multiple files using __profiles__.
+All profile inherit from a default profiles, to reduce dupllication of configurations settings across profiles.

 - ** Declarative Configuration **

 Metadata files are responsible for the binding of data and engine configurations to the code.
 For instance all data in the code shouold be referenced by an alias, and storage and retrieval of data object and files should happen via a common API.
 The metadata yaml file, describes the providers for each data source as well as the mapping of data aliases to their corresponding data objects.